goingtodq/ssbu-character-icons/README.md

 **Other Notes**

-Falco's second alt was manually made by me using Pixlr, since it was missing from the image.
+Falco's second alt was manually made by me using Pixlr, since it was missing from the original source.
 I did a poor job, so if someone wants to make a better one it would be appreciated.

 **Source:**